-STDs can cause annoying health problems and be transmitted to others without being noticed.
+STDs cause annoying health problems and transfer to others without being noticed.
 If you’d like to warn your sexual partner but would prefer to stay anonymous, you have the option to do so.
 By sending an anonymous warning via text messaging, you can spare your sexual partner(s) a lot of unpleasantness.
-Warn them even if you don’t have any symptoms.
+Tell your partner even if you don’t have any symptoms.

-Every situation is different, which is why it makes sense to carefully consider what you want to tell them.
+Every situation is different, which is why it makes sense to consider what you want to tell them carefully.
 Explain the troublesome situation in the text message.
-It’s good to indicate which STI you contracted as well as where you got tested so that he or she can also do it there.
+It’s good to indicate which STD you contracted as well as where you got tested so that they can also do it there.

 You can simply send an anonymous STD check text via this website.
 After sending it, you will receive a notification of delivery indicating that the message has been delivered.

 We provide the service to report an STD via text to your sexual partner anonymously.
 Use one of the examples below to notify your partner about a positive STD test anonymously.